CeciliaOli171/AngiogenesisModel/README.md

 To be modified and completed for the comparison between the mathematical model and the image analysis.

+Quantitative comparison:
+* number of cells in one plane
+* neighbouring distance

 ### Model Analysis

 ParametersSensitivityRunner: class written for the model analysis.

 Model analysis files:
 * Sprouting probability tests
 * Forces coefficients tests

 ### Source

 Source files:
 * Forces: angular, chemotactic, directional persistence, linear mechanical force, persistence, random
-* Cell cycle: sprouting
+* Cell cycle: sprouting, anastomosis (comprised inside daughter cell file)
 * Cell mutation: branching cells, daughter cell, pinned cell (BC), tip cell, vessel segment
-* Writers: birth time cells, branches nymber, consecutive branches, tortuosity
+* Writers (used for the analysis of the model): birth time cells, branches number, consecutive branches, tortuosity

 ### Test

 Test files:
 * Test of all the forces in the model individually
 * Test of the model in 2D and 3D

 ## Future Goals

-I plan to:
 1. continue the quantitative analysis to establish the parameters.
 2. adapt the model to endometriotic lesions.
 3. couple this angiogenesis model with blood flow model for resulting nutrient transport to the lesion.